bhadreshpsavani/ExploringComputerVision/VisionTransformers/README.md

 #### Pros:
 * Linear Computation Complexity of Self Attention
 * captures more details and gives better perfromance

+#### Cons:
+* The shifted windows may have uneven sizes, The uneven windows result in difficulties when the models are deployed with ONNX or TensorRT

 ## 6) CoaT:
 introduce convolution-like operations into vision Transformers